SysKitTeam/docs-point/integrations/webhooks.md

 <mark style="color:red;">`DELETE`</mark> \{{pointWebAppUrl\}}/v1.0/webhooks/endpoints

-Make sure to include the endpoint URL in the body of the request to identify which webhook should be deleted
+Include the endpoint URL in the body of the request to identify which webhook endpoint should be deleted.

 **Body**